Di Renjie: In fiction

-Kent Cheng portrayed Di Renjie in the 2009 Hong Kong television series The Greatness of a Hero produced by TVB.
+Kent Cheng portrayed Di Renjie in the 2009 Hong Kong television series The Greatness of a Hero, produced by TVB.

 Andy Lau played Di Renjie in the 2010 film Detective Dee and the Mystery of the Phantom Flame directed by Tsui Hark.
 Mark Chao took over the role in Young Detective Dee: Rise of the Sea Dragon (2013) and Detective Dee: The Four Heavenly Kings (2018), both also directed by Tsui Hark.
 The two films are set as a prequel to the events in The Mystery of the Phantom Flame.

 Bosco Wong portrayed a young Di Renjie in the 2014 Chinese television series Young Sherlock.

+2024, Youku released a series called Judge Dee's Mystery, which was also sold to Netflix.
+Zhou Yiwei as Judge Di.

 In 2012, Bigben Interactive released a video game based on Di Renjie named Judge Dee: The City God Case.
-Initially released on PC, the casual hidden-object game later made it on to other platforms including Android and iOS.
+Initially released on PC, the casual hidden-object game later made it on to other platforms, including Android and iOS.

 Nupixo Games released a new point-and-click adventure game featuring an original story which involves Empress Wu Zetian.
 Titled Detective Di: The Silk Rose Murders, it was released in May 2019 for PC/Mac.